DYING WITH DIGNITY WA

 - Provide information on governmental legislative requirements relating to dying with dignity.
 We undertake to deal with your personal questions in a confidential and sensitive way.

 - To achieve our objectives we work and exchange information with:

 - other dying with dignity advocates such as Go Gentle Australia and the Dying with Dignity associations interstate;

 - medical practitioners, Palliative Care WA, Australian Nurses and Midwives Federation, the Police Union WA, disease organisations, aged care and disability sectors; and

-- other like-minded organisations such as Doctors for Assisted Dying Choice and Christians supporting Voluntary Euthanasia, to achieve our objectives.
+- other like-minded organisations such as Doctors for Assisted Dying Choice and Christians supporting Voluntary Euthanasia.

 Volunteers at a RAAFA 'Dying To Know Day' event in early August 2018

 DYING WITH DIGNITY WA COMMITTEE

 The Committee members of DWDWA as at 1 January 2022: